Vincit/objection.js/newDoc/recipes/snake-case-to-camel-case-conversion.md

 ...

-// When `knexSnakeCaseMappers` is used, you need to define tables
+// When `knexSnakeCaseMappers` is used, you need to define tables,
-// and relation mappings using camel casing. class Person extends Model {
+// columns and relation mappings using camelCase. class Person extends Model {
   static get tableName() {
     return 'personsTable';